ym98274/LLM-AutoProject/README.md

 | GIT                     | 1.179        | 1.126         | 0.264               |

-The authors of the original LMdrive system note that training for the vision encoder component with the complete dataset took 2-3 days with 8 A100 GPUs with 80GB memory.
+The authors of the original LMDrive system note that training for the vision encoder component with the complete dataset took 2-3 days with 8 A100 GPUs with 80GB memory.
 A similar estimate was provided in respect of the LLM component.

 To support quick protyping, this work modifies the training scripts to run with a single A100 GPU in a non-distriubuted fashion.
 These are also provided with model code and weights but can be further adjusted for specific requirements.
 Additional data parsing scripts are supplied to help download a selected data distribution.